whialoxuzs/font/README.md

 ---

-> **Heads-up :D**
+> **Heads-up**
-> Loading these fonts on low-end devices may cause *excessive aesthetic pleasure* and spontaneous “yipe” moments.
+> Loading these fonts on low-end devices may cause *excessive aesthetic pleasure* and spontaneous moments.
 Handle with flair!

 ---